Top 10 Largest Bats in the World

 Because its winter and summer encampments are only around 19 miles away from one another, Experts believe it to be a non-migratory species.

-From its nose to its tail, the animal can reach a maximum length of around 4.5 inches, with females being larger than males.
+From its nose to its tail, the animal can reach a maximum length of around 4.5 inches, with females larger than males.
 Their wing span ranges from 14 to 16 inches.

 The bottom of the nose leaf has the shape of a horseshoe, where the animal gets its name.
 The top of the leaf has a pointy tip.
-It has wings that are a light grayish brown color and fluffy gray fur all over its body.
+It has wings that are a light grayish-brown color and fluffy gray fur all over its body.

 It is a species that can live for up to 30 years, making it a long-lived animal.
 The majority of its diet consists of moths.